 The impacts on air quality once the development is complete would be negligible.
-The scheme is a car free scheme with students encouraged to cycle with 49% secure on site cycle parking provision.
+The scheme is a car free scheme (with the exception of the three disabled accessible spaces proposed) with students encouraged to cycle with 49% secure on site cycle parking provision.
 The applicant has also submitted a travel plan and a condition is in place to secure further travel planning measures.
-Given the proximity of the Universities a large number of students would walk or utilise public transport available on 'The Corridor.'
+Given the proximity of the

+Universities a large number of students would walk or utilise public transport available on 'The Corridor.'